Cooperative Education Program

 What is COOPERATIVE Education (aka Co-op)?

-It's a voluntary, independent education program available for all undergraduate and graduate students in all academic areas.
-Work experience is gained with an employer who offers learning opportunities related to a student's academic discipline.
-The program provides careful supervision with timely evaluation of performance, attitude, and ability of the student on the job.
-Co-op can provide a realistic evaluation of career choice along with the opportunity to earn a supplemental income to aid with college expenses.
-The goal is to help students grow and improve their capabilities and prepare them to be successful in the workplace.
+Cooperative education is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
+Co-op is a voluntary, independent education program available for all undergraduate and graduate students in any academic area.
+Students have the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths.
+The cooperative education program provides careful supervision with timely evaluation of performance, attitude, and ability of the student on the job.
+The goal is to help students improve their capabilities and prepare them to be successful in the workplace.

 Who is Eligible to Participate in the COOPERATIVE Education Program?